The ladder crystal: Deregularization

 The following lemmas follow from the definition of locked boxes. \begin{lemma} If $(a,b)$ is locked and $a>1$ then $(a-1,b)$ is locked.
 Equivalently, all boxes which sit below an unlocked box in the same column are unlocked.

 \end{lemma}

 \begin{proof} If $(a,b)$ is a type I locked box then by definition $(a-1,b)$ is locked.
-If $(a,b)$ is a type II locked box and not type I then there exists a $c$ so that $(a,c)$ is a type I locked box with $c > b$.
+If $(a,b)$ is a type II locked box and not type I then there exists a $c$ with $c>b$ such that $(a,c)$ is a type I locked box.
 But then by definition of type I locked box, $(a-1,c)$ is locked.
 Then $(a-1,b)$ is a type II locked box. \end{proof}